Nocena/app.nocena/README.md

 │   │   │   │   ├── markAsUsed.ts               # Once invite code is used it needs to be deactivated
 │   │   │   │   └── validate.ts                 # Validating discord invite code
 │   │   │   ├── debugIPFS.ts                    # Debug endpoint for IPFS
+│   │   │   ├── checkPinataFile.ts              # Debug endpoint for uploading AI challenges to Pinata
 │   │   │   ├── pinChallengeToIPFS.ts           # Save challenge to IPFS
 │   │   │   └── pinFileToIPFS.ts                # Upload file to IPFS
 │   │   ├── completing/                         # Challenge completion pages